 Conclusion

-As CSP continues to grow and gain prominence, an important and necessary part of the dialogue concerns the methodological choices researchers might make to further understand sociocultural issues.
+As CSP grows and gains prominence, an important and necessary part of the dialogue concerns the methodological choices researchers might make to further understand sociocultural issues.
 We have emphasized that researchers interested in exploring culture in a critical and nuanced manner might consider making informed methodological choices that align with cultural praxis tenets articulated in CSP writings.
 Herein, the case was made for two possibilities to add to the methodological repertoire of critical CSP research: narrative inquiry via different forms of autoethnography and discursive psychology via content analysis or critical discourse analysis.
 Our intent was to illuminate, rather than prescribe and finalise, what these forms of research might look like within CSP.
 We hope these suggestions may assist researchers in making reﬂexive and strategic choices about why and when they might engage with narrative inquiry or discursive psychology, should they wish to do so.
-Neither methodology is to be viewed as “the” choice to carry out CSP research, however, both hold promise for understanding experiences and lives as sociocultural constructions.
+Neither methodology is to be viewed as “the” choice to carry out CSP research.
+As we noted in our introduction, there are other research methodologies that align with cultural praxis tenets (e.g., participatory methodologies).
+As we have made clear, both narrative inquiry and discursive psychology hold promise for understanding experiences and lives as sociocultural constructions.
 Put simply, narratives and discourses matter in the socio-cultural construction of our cultural identities, and as yet are relatively untapped methodological resources for understanding and centralizing culture within CSP research.

 References